 Firefighters, ambulance crews and police officers are joined in Arran Resilience by lifeboat, mountain rescue and coastguard personnel, as well as doctors and staff from NHS Ayrshire and Arran.

 Royal Navy crews from the HMS Gannet search and rescue Sea King helicopter, North Ayrshire Council, the Forestry Commission and ferry operator CalMac are also members of the partnership.

-Shortlisted along with London Fire Brigade and the Metropolitan Police, it was the island's emergency responders who were named 'Britain's Resilience Team of the Year' at the recent awards ceremony in Birmingham.
+Shortlisted along with London Fire Brigade and the Metropolitan Police, it was the island’s emergency responders who were named ‘Britain’s Resilience Team of the Year’ at an awards ceremony in Birmingham.

 RNLI (The Royal National Lifeboat Institution)